What Is a Split Shift (and How Does It Work)?

 min read

-Depending on what industry you’re in, you and your team might have a standard 9-to-5 work schedule.
-Or…they might not.
-Hospitality, public transport, food service, medical facilities and even customer support centers all operate at varying hours of the day and night.
+In today's modern, round-the-clock world, businesses often need to be available to customers well beyond traditional office hours.
+Depending on what industry you’re in, you and your team might have a standard 9 to 5 work schedule.
+However, this isn't always the case.
+Sectors like hospitality, public transport, food service, medical facilities, and even customer support centers need to operate continuously, often at different hours of the day and night.

-Here's the problem: Your employees can’t work around the clock.
-In fact, research has shown that long working hours have a significant negative impact on people’s physical and mental health.
-So how do you make sure that you have the right staffing levels to serve your customers while still caring for the well-being of your team?
-Enter: split shift.
+But the real question is: How can businesses ensure round-the-clock service without overburdening their employees?
+After all, it is not feasible, or fair, to expect employees to work around the clock.
+Research has shown that long working hours can have a significant negative impact on employees' physical and mental health.
+So how do businesses maintain optimum staffing levels to serve customers while also prioritizing the well-being of their team?

 What Is a Split Shift Schedule?

-A split shift is a type of schedule where your employee’s work hours are broken out into two or more parts, with unpaid time off in between.
+A split shift is a type of schedule where your employee’s hours are broken up into two or more parts with some unpaid free time squeezed in between.
+It's all finished in the same workday, but how the hours are split up and how long the break is are all up to you.

 Do Employees Still Work a Full Day?